FastianAbdullah/Time-Classification-with-GridDb-and-Metas-Prophet/blog.md

 The above output shows that our model performs well and can capture the trends in the training dataset.
 The predictions are close to the values in the test set.

-We can also take out training part and only plot the test set with predictions and confidence interval for better and clear analysis.
+We can also take out the training part and only plot the test set with predictions and confidence intervals for better and clear analysis.

 ```python
 #Plot Time Series Graph Showing Test Part and Predicted Part.